 The focus or questions to be researched are developed in collaboration with the client and an appropriate research method agreed.

-Our close working links with two of London's top Universities mean we have access to update research literature and data bases.
+Our close working links with two of London's top Universities mean we have access to up to date research literature and databases.
 Recent local research topics included:

 - The role and training of designated teachers